-To achieve its investment objectives, the Company will invest in a Portfolio of approximately equalweighted positions in equity securities of at least 15 large capitalization North American oil and gas issuers selected by the Manager from the S&P 500 Index and S&P/TSX Composite Index.
-The Portfolio will be focused primarily on oil and gas issuers that have significant exposure to oil.
+To achieve its Investment Objectives, the Company invests in a Portfolio of approximately equal-weighted positions in equity securities of at least 15 large capitalization North American oil and gas issuers selected by the Manager from the S&P 500 Index and S&P/TSX Composite Index.
+The Portfolio is focused primarily on oil and gas issuers that have significant exposure to oil.